Home

 Available Positions & Eligibility:

-• Three slots for predoctoral PhD students in either the Neuroscience Graduate Group (NGG), Bioengineering Graduate Group (BEGG), or Graduate Group in Epidemiology & Biostatistics (GGEB).
+- Three slots for predoctoral PhD students in either the Neuroscience Graduate Group (NGG), Bioengineering Graduate Group (BEGG), or Graduate Group in Epidemiology & Biostatistics (GGEB). ** note: predoctoral slots are currently filled

-• Predocs should be entering their 2nd-4th year of their training programs in summer 2024
+- Predocs should be in their 2nd-4th year and Postdocs in their 1st-3rd year of their training programs to allow two years of participation in this training program.

 Application Procedures:

-Applicants from diverse or underrepresented backgrounds are encouraged to apply.
-Please address any questions and send a single PDF containing all application materials to the Program Director, Corey McMillan (cmcmilla@pennmedicine.upenn.edu), by June 1st, 2024.
+Please address any questions and send a single PDF containing all application materials to the Program Director, Corey McMillan (cmcmilla@pennmedicine.upenn.edu), by May 1st, 2025.